-- 1. Be comprised of an interdisciplinary research team.
-Proposals must be submitted by a lead PI from a public U.S. university.
-Proposals must include an interdisciplinary and international research team.
-The team must consist of U.S. university researchers and researchers from Feed the Future countries, at a minimum.
-Successful proposals will include teams with a variety of research specialties as appropriate for the project proposed, such as, but not limited to, agricultural scientists, nutritionists, postharvest biologists, economists, gender specialists, and sociologists.
-It is appropriate to budget for a research manager or coordinator. - 2.
+- 1. Be comprised of an interdisciplinary research team, including Tajik researcher(s).
+Proposals submitted by a lead PI from a public U.S. university will be given preference, but proposals led by other U.S. organizations, including nonprofit and for profit groups, will be considered. - 2.
 Conduct research that aligns with and contributes to Horticulture Innovation Lab principles.
 The Horticulture Innovation Lab has a commitment to innovation and scaling, capacity building, nutrition sensitive horticulture, empowering vulnerable populations, information dissemination, and value-chain research.
-Successful proposals will address these principles. - 3.
-Conduct baseline, midterm, and end-of-project assessments and propose ways to adjust projects, as needed.
-A monitoring and evaluation plan is required of all projects and should indicate the stages of the project where reflexive action will be taken. - 4.
-Strive to work with other USAID projects in the target country(s). - 5.
+Successful proposals will consider these principles in program development. - 3.
+Lay out a monitoring and evaluation plan that also indicates the stages of the project where reflexive action will be taken. - 4.
+Address how it plans to collaborate with the Feed the Future Tajikistan Agriculture and Water Activity and local universities, as well as any other relevant USAID projects in the Tajikistan Zone of Influence. - 5.
 Include rationale of how this research will impact development practices.
-Horticulture Innovation Lab research should benefit people working in development, including USAID employees, contractors, and in-country project managers. - 6.
-Describe how this proposed project aligns with or complements USAID Mission and focus country government priorities.
-Information on Feed the Future country priorities can be found at http://feedthefuture.gov/.
+Horticulture Innovation Lab research should benefit people working in development, including USAID employees, contractors, and in-country project managers.